jdost/misc-scripts/wallpaper/README.md

 Requirements:
 - `feh`
-- the `color_gen.py` **should** be run in a virtualenv with the `requirements.txt` installed on it
+- `python`

 ## `wallpaper.sh`

 Will randomly choose a wallpaper from the folder specified by `$WP_FOLDER` and a symlink to that wallpaper as `$CURRENT`.
 Then will set the new picture as the desktop wallpaper using `feh`.
-Also there is a call to run the below `color_gen.py` script to generate a terminal colorscheme against the image.
+Can take a second argument to run the update script or give a count of images.

+## `imgur_update.py`

+This is a script that I use to "sync" my wallpaper collection between computers, it pulls the images contained in an imgur album I maintain and only pulls the images not already on the computer (does not currently delete).
+Uses standard python libraries so no need for much containment.

 ## `color_gen.py`
+(This is no longer used, kept it around for reference)

 This is a script I have taken from: http://charlesleifer.com/blog/using-python-and-k-means-to-find-the-dominant-colors-in-images/.